 After successfully completing the nine pre-requisite courses for the Online Music Production degree, the capstone course is the culmination of the production program, and it allows students to demonstrate their talent and accumulated skills to produce a three-song master recording of the artist of their choice.

-By the end of this Capstone course students will be able to:
+By the end of this course, course you will be able to:

 Syllabus